-FindLaw's Guide to Hiring a Lawyer not only helps you determine when you should hire a lawyer, but also helps you choose the right one, understand legal fees and agreements, and get some peace of mind.
-While lawyers can seem expensive, not having legal counsel when you need it can be far more costly.
+FindLaw's Guide to Hiring a Lawyer not only helps you determine when you should hire a lawyer, but also helps you choose the right lawyer, understand legal fees, contingency fees, and retainer agreements, and get some peace of mind.
+While lawyers can seem expensive, not having legal counsel to provide valuable legal advice and legal services when you need it can be far more costly.

-Lawyers typically specialize in one type of law, or a few related practice areas.
-For example, one lawyer may only work on family-related immigration cases, while another may handle a wide variety of injury cases.
-Some attorneys don't undertake litigation at all, but serve more transactional or advisory roles.
-Many in-house business attorneys, while qualified to represent clients in court, rarely step foot in a court room.
+Lawyers do not need to specialize in one type of law during law school, but once they begin working, they typically specialize in one type of law or a few related practice areas.
+For example, one lawyer may only work on criminal cases, while another may handle a wide variety of personal injury legal matters.
+Some attorneys don't undertake litigation at all but serve more transactional or advisory roles, such as estate planning.
+For example, many in-house business attorneys, while qualified to represent clients in court, rarely step foot in a courtroom.

 Some well-known areas of legal practice areas include the following: